Benchmarking Study 2025: sustainability, digital transformation and skills drive Made in Italy

 Summary

-The Benchmarking Study 2025, conducted by Bonfiglioli on a significant sample of more than 100 companies, representative of 22 industrial sectors - with 85% of the participants in C-level roles -, outlines the new competitive geography of the Made in Italy industrial sector.
+The 2025 Benchmarking Study, conducted by Bonfiglioli on a significant sample of over 100 companies representing 22 industrial sectors—with 85% of participants holding C-level roles—outlines the new competitive landscape of Italian manufacturing.

-Italian industry is confirmed as robust and responsible, with high levels of environmental maturity and an index of Operational Excellence of 71%.
-However, a growing lag emerges in process digitization, which is now the main strategic lever to regain competitiveness.
+Italian industry remains solid and responsible, with high levels of environmental maturity and an Operational Excellence index of 71%.
+However, a growing lag in process digitization is emerging, which today represents the main strategic lever for regaining competitiveness.

-In an increasingly complex scenario of high demand volatility and structural skills shortages, the key to ensuring sustainable growth and resilience lies in the adoption of more agile organizational models.
-In these models, data, skills and strategic vision become indispensable competitive assets.
+In an increasingly complex landscape, characterized by high demand volatility and a structural skills shortage, the key to ensuring sustainable growth and resilience lies in adopting more agile organizational models.
+In these models, data, skills, and strategic vision become essential competitive assets.

-Understanding "where we are“ and ”what it takes to compete“ is therefore a key strategic step for companies that want to lead the future of Italian manufacturing.
+Understanding ”where we are“ and ”what it takes to compete" is therefore a fundamental strategic step for companies that want to lead the future of Italian manufacturing.

-Italian companies show a robust operational maturity index of 71%.
+Italian companies demonstrate a solid operational maturity index of 71%.

-The most significant finding emerges from the presence of a formalized Operational Excellence strategy in the 62% of companies, with a predominantly medium to long time horizon: 71% of strategic plans cover at least 3 years.
+The most significant finding emerges from the presence of a formalized Operational Excellence strategy in 62% of companies, with a predominantly medium- to long-term time horizon: 71% of strategic plans cover at least 3 years.

 Strategic priorities confirm a paradigm shift:

-• Differentiating in terms of product innovation, services and quality: 88%
+• Differentiate through product innovation, services, and quality: 88%

-• Optimize processes to reduce product costs: 83%
+• Optimizing processes to reduce product costs: 83%

-A transition from the cost-driven paradigm to a value-oriented, differentiation and customer experience logic is evident.
+A transition from a cost-driven paradigm to a value-oriented approach focused on differentiation and customer experience is evident.

-The analysis of operational mindsets, however, reveals a crucial element: most companies are in a reactive or proactive stage, while the preventive approach--the more strategic one to anticipate the market--still remains uncommon.
-The presence of "structured“ but still ”low-tech“ companies (26%) shows that process maturity does not always translate into the ability to digitally scale performance.
+An analysis of operational mindsets, however, reveals a crucial element: most companies are at a reactive or proactive stage, while the preventive approach—the most strategic one for anticipating the market—remains relatively uncommon.
+The presence of ”structured“ yet still ”low-tech" companies (26%) demonstrates that process maturity does not always translate into the ability to digitally scale performance.

-The Italian Supply Chain registers a maturity level of 67%: a decent performance that nevertheless shows wide room for improvement, especially in terms of digitization and end-to-end integration.
+The Italian supply chain has a maturity level of 67%: a decent performance that nevertheless highlights significant room for improvement, especially in terms of digitization and end-to-end integration.

-The 46% in the sample is in the "Fragile Supply Chain“ category, characterized by predominantly manual processes, episodic planning, and low digitization.
-The 30% operates with a ”Disconnected Supply Chain,“ a symptom of an incomplete transition: processes show improvement, but information flows do not circulate smoothly enough between different links in the chain.
-Only 14% can be called ”smart,“ and barely 7% falls into the category of digital leaders.
+The 46% of the sample falls into the ”Fragile Supply Chain“ category, characterized by predominantly manual processes, sporadic planning, and low digitization.
+30% operates with a ”disconnected supply chain,“ a sign of an incomplete transition: processes show improvements, but information flows do not circulate with sufficient fluidity between the various links in the chain.
+Only 14% can be defined as ”smart," and just 7% falls into the category of digital leaders.

 The main gaps emerge on three strategic fronts: